-Our structural dynamics testing methods focus on evaluating components in high-stress, high-performance environments.
+Our dynamics testing methods focus on evaluating components in high-stress, high-performance environments.
 Combining multiple test methods, we create a single, comprehensive program that ensures product safety while saving you time and money.
-Element’s experts work with you to design the ideal test regime for your components and products, in every stage of your component lifecycle.
+Element’s experts work with you to design the ideal test regime for your components and products in every stage of your component lifecycle.

 Acceleration & Spin Testing

 Element's high-powered acceleration and spin testing services evaluate the effects of increasing gravity load on products and components.

 The stresses placed on a material or product when subjected to increasing gravity load can be catastrophic.
 Acceleration loads can cause structural problems such as deflection, fastener or hardware failure, and problems with flow and pressure regulation.

 We have a range of centrifuge systems to subject products to increased g loading.
 Some of our acceleration testing capabilities include:

 Like disks and blisks, rotating components in aero engines are highly sensitive in terms of aircraft safety –failures can result in hazardous or even catastrophic effects.
 For this reason spin testing becomes an indispensable part of aero engine development.

 Using our extensive range of facilities can test most rotating components of aero engines, turbine compressors, turbochargers and blowers under realistic conditions using highly sophisticated spin test rigs.

 - Speeds from 24,000 – 200,000 RPM

 - Generation of 3D temperature gradients by special oven technologies